 Journey to the Land of the Rising Sun: Universal Studios Japan

 Jayson and I have made it our personal mission to take Noah to Universal Studios to see Jurassic Park in all its dino glory. ?
 We eventually managed to save up and book plane tickets to Singapore for this summer, but I was ecstatic when Universal Studios Japan made it to our Japan itinerary as well!
-Not only does Noah get to see all the dinosaurs at the park, but I'll be able to finally see the Wizarding World of Harry Potter for the first time—another dream come true for this Hufflepuff! ⚡ We're about to enter the theme park RAAAWWRRR!
-Day 2 of our trip was reserved solely for the theme park, and we got there around 9-ish to be able to make the most out of our stay.
+Not only does Noah get to see all the dinosaurs at the park, but I'll be able to finally see the Wizarding World of Harry Potter for the first time—another dream come true for this Hufflepuff! ⚡ Day 2 of our trip was reserved solely for the theme park, and we got there around 9-ish to be able to make the most out of our stay.
 What we didn't expect was how intense the crowds were, and how the lines grew at such lengths and speeds in . . .